jaredgonzales/canhack/pico/micropython/README.txt

 - Wait until the board mounts as a removable disk
 - Copy the firmware into the disk
 - Power off the board and power it on again

-The board should appear as a USB serial device with two serial ports.
-On Linux machines, these will be /dev/ttyACM0 and /dev/ttyACM1, with REPL running on /dev/ttyACM0 (the second serial port is for MIN to allow automation from a host).

 Check the board is running by connecting to the serial port.
 On Linux the rshell tool is useful (https://github.com/dhylands/rshell).